oxfordcontrol/SOSADMM/README.md

 Note that the inputs and outputs are in the same format used by SeDuMi.

 ## Contact us<a name="Contacts"></a>
-To contact us about SOSADMM, suggest improvements and report bugs, please feel free to email [Yang Zheng](mailto:yang.zheng@eng.ox.ac.uk?Subject=CDCS).
+To contact us about SOSADMM, suggest improvements and report bugs, please feel free to email [Yang Zheng](mailto:yang.zheng@eng.ox.ac.uk?Subject=SOSADMM) or [Giovanni Fantuzzi] (mailto:giovanni.fantuzzi10@imperial.ac.uk ?Subject=SOSADMM) .

 ## How to cite<a name="References"></a>